A non-local area preserving curve flow: Local and long time existence

 By theorem \ref{convex}, we can use the angle variable $\theta$ of the tangent line as a parameter for convex curves.
-To determine the evolution equation for curvature of the evolving when using $\theta$ as a parameter, we take $\tau=t$ as the time parameter ; thus we change variables from $(u,t)$ to $(\theta,\tau)$.
+To determine the evolution equation for curvature of the evolving curve when using $\theta$ as a parameter, we take $\tau=t$ as the time parameter.
+That is, we change variables from $(u,t)$ to $(\theta,\tau)$.
 We obtain the following equation for $k$ in terms of $\theta$ and $\tau$.

 \begin{lem}